Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

 TODO:
-    - Provide a city to alert dialog, when there is an exception 404.
+    - Show alert dialog instead of error in toolbar, when locating permission was not granted
     - SharedPrefs move to datasource and provide from DI with interface (CORRECT) to repo - interactor - viewmodel
     - When app starts for the very first time and one selects a city, then geolocation alert pops up, but should not
     - When city is chosen and city forecast fragment shows up, old forecast is diplayed for some time